jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The laws of physics, chemistry, and biology still reign.
 They interact to create an emergent game board.
 Entropy wears down our homes, spoils our food, and puts timers on the human experience.
 Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.

 Our game is different because of us.
 We have mythological, philosophical, scientific interpretations.
 We also have artificial selection.
-Yet these are merely humans against the current of evolution that we don't yet realize.
+Yet these are merely human creations that we don't yet realize.

 Let's experience the game.
 How did life play when it could only sense water?
 When it could see motion?
 Remember a path?
 Follow the stars?
 On the other side, you'll see who you are, and realize what you've been all along.